aspnet/Benchmarks/src/BenchmarksDriver/README.md

   ScriptName             Name of the script used by wrk.
   PipelineDepth          Depth of pipeline used by clients.
-  Scripts                List of paths or urls to lua scripts to use, sperater by semi-colons (;).
+  Scripts                List of paths or urls to lua scripts to use, separated by semi-colons (;).

 Properties of the Wrk2 client